nandhuraja2001/100DaysOfCoding/README.md

 The rules in Gregorian calendar are as follows: a year is a leap year if its number is exactly divisible by 4 and is not exactly divisible by 100 a year is always a leap year if its number is exactly divisible by 400](Day16.md)
+17. [Write a program that receives a number on the input.
+If the number is a multiple of 3, it prints "Jugs".
+If the number is a multiple of 5, it prints "Mugs".
+If the number is a multiple of both 3 and 5, it prints "JugsMugs".
+Otherwise, it prints the number.](Day17.md)